SarunMK/InfoMatrix_Sarun_Sln/README.md

 2. A UnitTest Application using NUnit Framework, for unit testing the application.
 Since I was free to use any approach, I went with simple Windows application.
 I can even do well with using Webforms or MVC.
 Also there are multiple ways of doing this.
 Either using color code in a single resultset/grid and give a legend what each color refers to; or multiple grids for each result.
+For unit testing also, I have included only three test methods now.

 Steps to run the applications:
 1. Download the Zip file "InfoMatrix_Sarun_Sln-master.zip".